heusalagroup/fi.hg.core/README.md

 }
 ```

-Then create an repository interface for your entities:
+Then create a repository interface for your entities:

 ```typescript
 import {User} from "./model/User";